umbraco/UmbracoDocs/Reference/Templating/Macros/Xslt/macro-parameters.md

 ## Writing some basic xslt
-Okey so now we have a macro with some parameters.
+Okay so now we have a macro with some parameters.
 Let's get these parameters into the xslt.

 Our Xslt code (without the stylesheet info):